The Orphanage

 Graeme and Jill Gibson, Gold Coast, Australia Early days

-On Sunday April 19, 2009, Graeme and Jill were in Kafue Zambia to dedicate the orphanage to the Lord.
+When Pastor Ken Legg returned from the first ministry trip to Zambia, he shared with his congregation that Pastor Kenny’s community of Kafue badly needed a home for orphans.
+Graeme and Jill Gibson, retired business people, had been discussing doing something worthwhile for the Lord.
+“So we felt to provide the finance to build the orphanage” they said.
+On Sunday April 19, 2009, Graeme and Jill were in Kafue Zambia to dedicate New Beginnings Children’s Village to the Lord.
 Graeme spoke about faith that moves mountains, citing Matt 9:18 where Jairus’ daughter was healed.
-Jill shared from 1 Cor.3:9-14, especially verse 11, emphasizing that both our personal foundation and the foundation of the orphanage is none other than Jesus Christ.
+Jill shared from 1 Cor.3:9-14, especially verse 11, emphasizing that both our personal foundation and the foundation of the Children’s Village is none other than Jesus Christ.
 She also appropriately quoted some verses from the New Testament, outlining the Church’s responsibility to care for orphans and widows.

 Roger and Di Wilson, Gold Coast Australia Early construction

 Roger Wilson, an elder at New Beginnings Christian Church Tugun at the time, was on that first trip to Zambia in 2006 and became instrumental in making the orphanage a reality.
 He shared Ps Kenny’s vision for a place where orphans and vulnerable children could have their lives and destiny changed.
-While the Government Ministry of Lands and Welfare was happy to provide land for the orphanage, it had no power, water or transport links so it was decided to build at the church site in Kafue.
+While the Government Ministry of Lands and Welfare was happy to provide land for the children’s home, it had no power, water or transport links so it was decided to build at the church site in Kafue.
 Roger began designing a structure similar to a Nissen hut, but a ‘chance’ meeting would change that plan.

 On the flight home to Australia Roger sat next to a man who told him of an Australian missionary organisation, Mobile Mission Maintenance (MMM), who had a campus in Zambia.
 (Their purpose is to build and maintain properties used in conjunction with community based and Christian activities).
 Soon after returning home Roger gave his Zambian report at the Tugun New Beginnings Sunday service and a member from that very organisation ‘just happened’ to be present!
 It was obvious that God was in this, so once contact was made with MMM Melbourne, new plans were soon underway for an affordable building to accommodate 30 children.“God certainly has His Hand on the whole project which is an ongoing testimony to His Glory and Grace”, says Roger